Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-creation-of-somnia/the-banished-siblings/chapter-1.md

 A paw stuck up behind a tall black rock, followed by a soft playful voice.
 "Shush shush, keep it down.
 Some beings are trying to sleep over here."

-"You're always so darn lazy," said Ardex with a smile.
+"Kept your power of laziness, I say," said Ardex with a smile.

 "Love you too."